Infineon/psoc6make/README.md

 ## Overview

 This repo provides the build recipe make files and scripts for building and programming PSoC 6 applications.
-Builds can be run either through a command-line interface (CLI) or through the ModusToolbox Integrated Devlopment Environment (IDE).
+Builds can be run either through a command-line interface (CLI) or through the ModusToolbox Integrated Development Environment (IDE).

 ## Prerequisite

 Builds require that the ModusToolbox tools be installed on your machine.
-This comes with the ModusToolbox IDE install.
+This comes with the ModusToolbox install.
 On Windows machines, it is recommended that CLI builds be executed using the Cygwin.bat located in ModusToolBox/tools_x.y/modus-shell install directory.
 This guarantees a consistent shell environment for your builds.

 ## Options